peterszabo77/3Dpositioning/README.md

 ## Solution

-- The task is solved by supervised learning using a convolutional neural network
+- supervised learning using a convolutional neural network
-- The inputs are 2D projection images with the camera locations (x and y coordinates) as labels
+- the inputs are 2D projection images with the camera locations (x and y coordinates) as labels

 ## Software / libraries

-- Python, pyTorch, OpenGL
+Python, pyTorch, OpenGL